Home Page

 Sports

-By Fred Arnold Telescope Sports Casey Benyshek scored 10 of her gamehigh points in the second half to lead the Republic County Lady Buffs past Southeast of Saline on Friday.
-For the second in as... + continue reading
+By Fred Arnold Madison Scott scored a game high 13 points last Tuesday to lead the Republic County Lady Buffs past Sunrise Christian Academy 47-34 in the opening round of the... + continue reading

 Commentary